WeAreBrain’s Approach to Talent Acquisition

 But, what is employer branding?

 Well, put simply, it is how you are perceived by current, past and potential employees.
 There are many sites dedicated to providing candidates with the opportunity to review employees’ experiences.
 WeAreBrain has created profiles on Good FirmsSoft Suggests and Dou so that people in the tech field can easily search for reviews, as well as learn more about the company and what we do.
 As an example, on our Software Suggests profile, there is a handy cheat sheet that includes where we’re headquartered, the average annual salary and what size the company is.
+It also includes a FAQ about WeAreBrain and shows what kind of industries we work with as well as what our core services are.

 But it’s not just about reviews